Radio and television licence fee

-As of 1 January 2019 the licence fee for private households will fall from 451 to 365 francs: from 2019 a private household in Switzerland will thus pay 365 francs a year for radio and television.
+As of 1 January 2019 a private household in Switzerland pays 365 francs a year for radio and television.
 Collective households such as retirement and care homes, residential homes, penal institutions, boarding schools and centres for asylum seekers pay 730 francs.
 Persons living in a collective household therefore pay no individual licence fees.

 Companies based in Switzerland are subject to a graduated system of charges.
 Companies with annual revenues less than 500,000 francs – three quarters of all companies in Switzerland – pay no licence fee.
 Companies with annual revenues between 500,000 and one million francs pay 365 francs per year, the same as private households.

 What is the radio and television licence fee income used for?

 88 percent of it goes to SRG.
 6 percent goes to 35 private broadcasters: 13 regional television stations, 13 commercial local radio stations and 9 non-commercial complementary radio stations.
 These broadcasters fulfil the performance mandates set out in their licences.
 Another 6 percent goes towards the funding of a range of activities such as promoting new technologies, media research and fee collection by Serafe.

 Why does SRG receive the lion's share of the licence fee income?

 On the instructions of the federal government SRG provides the Swiss population with a wide range of radio, TV and online services in four languages.
 SRG divides its resources among all four of Switzerland's language regions, thus reinforcing national cohesion.

 What does SRG spend the licence fee on?